JS55CT/WME-Wazebar/README.md

 ## Description

 **WME Wazebar** is a userscript for the Waze Map Editor (WME) that provides a convenience bar at the top of the editor.
-This bar offers quick access to the Waze forum, and wiki links, enhancing productivity for WME users.
+This bar offers quick access to the Waze forum and wiki links, enhancing productivity for WME users.

 ## Features

 - Display a bar at the top of the WME.
-- Quick access to forum, and wiki links.
+- Quick access to forum and wiki links.
 - Customize bar settings, including font size and colors.
 - Add and manage favorites and custom links.
 - Monitor and display unread forum posts.